 Also count up how many guests are in each category for you and for your partner.
 If there’s a large imbalance, it may throw the dynamics of the wedding off or feel awkward (for example, we’ve been to weddings that were dominated by the bride’s family and friends, and it felt a little strange).
 Consider whether you can trim or add to the guest list to keep things even.

 If you have more guests than your wedding budget or wedding venue allows, then it’s time to figure out who makes the cut.
-Check out this post for a flowchart that’ll help you cull your guestlist.
+There’s a handy list of questions that can help you decide in the Guest List Planner Template.

 Get your guest list organised

-Take everyone’s lists, scraps of paper and notes, and compile it all into a wedding guest list (like the hardcopy version or the spreadsheet templates included in the Little White Wedding Planning Bundle).
+Take everyone’s lists, scraps of paper and notes, and compile it all into a wedding guest list.

-Pictured below is the Wedding Guest List Planner – a spreadsheet template that compiles everything neatly into one place and allows you to easily see how many guests in total you’ve invited, how many wedding invitations are required, keeps track of their RSVP (or lack thereof!) and gives you a spot to add dietary requirements.
-Check out the Little White Book + Wedding Planning Bundle here, for more information on this template and the other wedding planning goodies that the bundle contains.
+Pictured below is the Wedding Guest List Planner – a Google Sheets Template that compiles everything neatly into one place and allows you to easily see how many guests in total you’ve invited, how many wedding invitations are required, keeps track of their RSVP (or lack thereof!) and gives you a spot to add dietary requirements.

 It’s important to know how many guests you’ve got attending your wedding.
 It makes booking the venue, plus planning food, rentals, invitations and even ordering cake just that much harder without a guest list early on.